assyrianic/Tagha/README.md

 ### Installation

-To embed tagha into your application, you must first build tagha as either a static or shared library.
+To embed Tagha into your application, you must build Tagha as either a static or shared library.

-Create a directory with the repo, change directory to the `tagha` folder and run `make` which will create a static library of tagha.
+Create a directory with the repo, change directory to the `tagha` folder and run `make` which will create a static library of Tagha.
 To create a shared library version, run `make shared`.
 To clean up the object files, run `make clean`.

 If for any reason, you need to create a debug version, run `make debug` to create a debug version of the static library and `make debug_shared` for a debug version of the shared library.

-Once you've built tagha as a library, include "tagha.h" into your C or C++ application.
+Once you've built Tagha as a library, include "tagha.h" into your C or C++ application.

 If you need help in embedding, check out the C tutorial on embedding in the documentation.

 To compile `.tasm` scripts to `.tbc` executables, you'll need to build the Tagha Assembler!
-Change directory into the `assembler` directory and run `make` which will build the tagha assembler executable (named `tagha_asm`).
+Change directory into the `assembler` directory and run `make` which will build the Tagha assembler executable (named `tagha_asm`).

 ### How to create TBC Scripts with Tagha ASM.